How to Install Jellyfin Media Server on Ubuntu Linux

 Troubleshoot: Reset the Initial Setup

-Note: This section can be skipped unless you have issues or need to reset the installation process.
-In that case, follow the steps below.
+This section can be skipped unless you have issues or need to reset the installation process.
+However, if you encounter problems during setup, follow the steps below.

 During your Jellyfin media server’s initial setup, you can reset the setup process if you make an error or mistake.
-To do this, modify the “IsStartupWizardCompleted” value in the system.xml file and restart the Jellyfin server.
+To accomplish this, simply modify the “IsStartupWizardCompleted” value in the system.xml file and restart the Jellyfin server.

 sudo nano /etc/jellyfin/system.xml